Bhakti Yoga & The Other Three Types of Yoga in the Bhagavad Gita

 Yoga (/ˈjoʊɡə/ Sanskrit: योग, lit. 'yoke' or 'union'

-This description of yoga, scribed 5,000+ years ago, is represented as an entire system, which provides a lifestyle for day to day action and awareness.
-The practice of these four yogas, jnana-yoga, karma-yoga, dhyāna-yoga, and bhakti-yoga, is a continuously evolving journey, where we arrive at what is considered to be the highest practice of yoga in the Bhagavad Gita: bhakti-yoga.
+This description of yoga, scribed 5,000+ years ago, is represented as an entire system which provides a lifestyle for day-to-day action and awareness.
+The practice of these four yogasjnana-yoga, karma-yoga, dhyāna-yoga, and bhakti-yogais a continuously evolving journey which takes us to what is considered to be the highest practice of yoga in the Bhagavad Gita: bhakti-yoga.

 Jnana-yoga

 The word ‘jnana’ means knowledge.
 Jnana-yoga is defined in the Bhagavad Gita Essentials as, ‘The path of external renunciation, where outside activity is given up in pursuit of inner enquiry.’
-The jnana yogi disentangles oneself from the bondage of the material self through the process of renunciation and introspection.
+The goal of the jnana yogi is to disentangle themself from the bondage of the material self through the process of renunciation and introspection.
 Through this contemplation and analysis, they learn to break their identification with body and mind to realise the Truth.

 Karma-yoga